networktocode/jdiff/README.md

 ({'Management1': {'autoNegotiate': 'success'}}, False
 ```

+| Przemek: Why use dict unpacking when passing arguments to `evaluate`?

 In network data, this could be a state of bgp neighbors being Established or the connectedness of certain interfaces being up.

+| Przemek: This sentence should be moved above the example.

 ### Regex

-The `regex` check type evaluates data against a python regular expression defined as check-type argument.
-As per `parameter_match` the option `match`, `no-match` is also supported.
+The `regex` check type evaluates data against a regular expression passed as an argument to the `evaluate` method.
+Similarly to `parameter_match` check, the `match` and `no-match` modes are supported.

 Let's run an example where we want to check the `burnedInAddress` key has a string representing a MAC Address as value